ContraForce/contraforce-api/Docs/list-incident-evidence.md

 ![](https://img.shields.io/badge/Response-200-green)

-When the request is processed successfully, the response of the list incident evidence request represents an object that contains the following in a JSON format:
+When the request is processed successfully, the response of the List Incident Evidence request represents an object that contains the following in a JSON format:

 | Property | Description | Sample Value |
 |--|--|--|